avinash-ramireddy-work/TestApp/README.md

 # TestApp
-Account used is different from GITHUB DESKTOP
+Account used is different from GITHUB DESKTOP.